 One may learn many things, but the Brexit-crazy country requires a breather.

+So let’s all go back to school and study the one thing that can give us some respite: POP Music.
+And who is better at lecturing about the said POP, than INTERNATIONAL TEACHERS OF POP.
 The South Yorkshire city of Sheffield has been home to many a great music act over the years, such as THE HUMAN LEAGUE, ABC, HEAVEN 17, ARCTIC MONKEYS, CABARET VOLTAIRE, DEF LEPPARD or PULP, amongst many others and this winter, another one surfaces with their eponymous debut album, and they’re the ones to teach the public the qualities of pop music.

 The first single from the self-titled album was ‘Age Of The Train’, where Adrian Flanagan and Dean Honer, accompanied by Leonore Wheatley on vocals deliver a rather captivating approach to modern synthpopia, a little bit like THE HUMAN LEAGUE’s ‘Credo’, which was co-produced by Honer himself.
 The train which is running late may be the subject of the song, but it’s the musical extravaganza of sound that draws one in.